superluminar-io/statista-cdk-workshop/docs/labs/lab_0/1_hands_on.md

 - Other configuration parameters CDK needs for deployment

 These resources enable CDK to properly stage and deploy your infrastructure code to AWS.
+With the `--termination-protection` flag, the stack is protected from accidental deletion, which is a good practice in general.

 It's a single "fire-and-forget" operation, but it enables us to deploy our own Stacks to this AWS account.